Hand holding a pen and analyzing financial graphs on paper

 Chevron

-A company's operations are made up of income and expenses.
-An operating expense corresponds to the purchase of raw materials, the cost of transporting goods, energy consumption and so on.
-Operating income is sales generated by the company through the sale of its products and services.
+Operating a business involves expenses and income.
+An operating expense is the purchase of raw materials, the cost of transporting goods, energy consumption, etc. Operating income is revenue generated by the company from the sale of its products and services.

 What is operating income?